karanheera/AI-Chatbot-Pipeline-using-Transformers/README.md

 ## Description

-This app implements a simple **AI Chatbot** using the Meta **BlenderBot** model from Hugging Face's **Transformers** library.
+This app implements a simple **AI Chatbot** using the Meta's **BlenderBot** model on Hugging Face's **Transformers** library.
 The chatbot is built with **Streamlit** to provide an interactive web interface where users can chat with the model.
 The chatbot responds to user inputs with relevant responses based on the pre-trained BlenderBot model, which is capable of understanding and generating human-like conversations.

 ### Key Features:
 - **AI Chatbot**: Chat with the AI powered Meta BlenderBot model on Hugging Face..